Nexmo/station/_documentation/number-insight/guides/number-insight-via-cli.md

 44
 ````

-This human readable output mirrors the field names and data available in the JSON response: it gives you back some data about your request (`status`, `status_message`, `request_id`) and details of the country of the number (`country_name`, `country_prefix` etc.) and how to format the number appropriately for that country (`national_format_number`).
+This human-readable output mirrors the field names and data available in the JSON response: it returns data about your request (`status`, `status_message`, `request_id`), details of the country that the number belongs to (`country_name`, `country_prefix` etc.) and how to format the number appropriately for that country (`national_format_number`).

-If you are not getting a response using the Number Insight Basic API, you may need to check your API credentials and ensure that you have set up Node.js and `nexmo-cli` properly.
+> If you do not see a response similar to that shown above, check your API credentials and ensure that you have installed Node.js and `nexmo-cli` properly.

-## Test the Standard or Advanced API
+## Test the Standard and Advanced APIs

-Once you have checked to make sure a call to the free Number Insight Basic API has worked, you can use the Standard or Advanced APIs, which provide more detail about the number including details of mobile operator, roaming status and so on (see the [Overview](/number-insight/overview) for a comparison table showing the difference between the various products).
+The Standard and Advanced Number Insight APIs provide even more information about the number including details of the operator and roaming status (for mobile numbers).
+See the [feature comparison table](/number-insight/overview#basic-standard-and-advanced-apis) to see the response data that each API level includes.

+> **Note**: Calls to the Standard and Advanced APIs are not free, and you will be asked to confirm that you wish to charge your account when you use them.

+### Using the Number Insight Standard API

-To test using the Number Insight Standard API, use `nexmo insight:standard` (or `nexmo is`).
-To use the Advanced API, use `insight:advanced` (or `ia`).
+To use the Number Insight Standard API, use `nexmo insight:standard` (or `nexmo is`).

 ```bash
 $ nexmo insight:standard --verbose 447700900000
 ```

-The response will look like this:
+A typical response from the Standard API looks like this:

 ````
 [status]